There are two types of passports for minors:

 The following original documents are required for an application:

-- checklist Please print out the checklist and organise all documents according to the list.
-Checkliste Pass Perso
+- Checklist Please print out the checklist and organise all documents according to the list.
+Checklist

 - Application form (please fill in as block letters) Passport-application-minor